Governor Pack Road

-The Governor Pack Road is a major highway in Baguio, Philippines, named for the American William F. Pack, who was appointed Military Governor of Benguet on November 15, 1901, and served as the civilian Governor of Mountain Province from 1909 to 1915.
+The Governor Pack Road (also referred to as Gov. Pack Road) is a major highway in Baguio, Philippines, named for the American William Francis Pack (1861-1944), who was appointed Military Governor of Benguet on November 15, 1901 and served as the civilian Governor of Mountain Province, in which Benguet was once part of as a subprovince, from 1909 to 1912.

 The entire road forms part of National Route 54 (N54) and National Route 110 (N110) of the Philippine highway network.
+It was historically part of Highway 11 especially during the American colonial era.

 Route description

 The road connects from a roundabout of Aspiras-Palispis Highway (formerly Marcos Highway), Kennon Road, and Kisad Road to Session Road in the city's downtown core.
+Its section from UP Drive to Harrison Road carries one-way southbound traffic only.
+At its intersection with Harrison Road, it changes route number from N54 to N110.